How to Keep Your Hardworking Lungs Healthy

 Potential dangers to your lungs are all around you — at home, outside or at work.
 The American Lung Association says air pollution, secondhand smoke and chemicals used at home or at work can cause or worsen lung disease.

-Take an interactive tour leaving site icon from the Environmental Protection Agency to learn more about specific indoor risks and how to protect yourself from them.
+Take a house tour leaving site icon from the Environmental Protection Agency to learn more about specific indoor risks and how to keep them in check.

 Lung Cancer

-Lung cancer is the leading cause of cancer death for men and women in the U.S. People have different symptoms leaving site icon of lung cancer.
-Some have coughing, wheezing and chest pain.
-But most people don’t have signs until the cancer is advanced.
+Lung cancer is the leading cause of cancer death for men and women in the U.S. Most people don't have symptoms until the cancer is advanced.
+But some symptoms leaving site icon of lung cancer include coughing, wheezing and chest pain.

 Smoking causes the majority of lung cancers — both in smokers and in people exposed to secondhand smoke, says the Mayo Clinicleaving site icon